 Credit for Prior College-Level Learning

 Portfolio must contain 3-5 pieces of evidence that illustrates competency in all course learning objectives.
 Department faculty will evaluate submitted portfolios based on the evaluation rubric.
-Evaluation rubric and student checklist located in Division Office.2.
+Evaluation rubric and student checklist located in The School of Liberal Arts office.2.
 Scheduled interview with the appropriate department faculty.

 Interview, given in department by department faculty.
 Faculty will interview applicants based on submitted portfolio and will assess against evaluation rubric.
-Evaluation rubric and student checklist located in Division Office.
+Evaluation rubric and student checklist located in The School of Liberal Arts office.